sin3point14/githubctf2020/Readme.md

                 (
                     // method accessed belongs to these
                     c.getQualifiedName() in ["Container.getSoftConstraints", "Container.getHardConstraints"]
-                // or ¬‿¬
+                // or
                 ) or
                 (
-                    // it is an access of these methods c.getName() in ["keySet"] and
+                    // the accessed method's name belong in these c.getName() in ["keySet"] and
-                    // from a type which inherits from this type c.getDeclaringType().getASupertype().getQualifiedName().matches("java.util.Map<%>")
+                    // add the class which declares it inherts from this c.getDeclaringType().getASupertype().getQualifiedName().matches("java.util.Map<%>")
                 )
             )